Enough to brute-force RSA/ECDSA in hours — public key leakage = catastrophic loss.

 QuantumProof keeps slim Ed25519 signatures for throughput and usability, then adds validator-sharded 2FA so even a quantum-derived key still needs consensus authorization.
 We fix the failure point without bloating the chain.

-Why not Lattice?
-Today’s common baseline signature stays Ed25519 because lattice schemes keep picking up real-world speedups—Three-Toupling, hybrid sieves, and a string of published optimizations—and we’ve already demonstrated a material shortcut of our own.
-The trajectory is obvious and people are starting to acknowledge it: more shortcuts arrive, the security margin shrinks, and broad lattice deployments drift toward RSA-level risk.
-Validator-sharded 2FA avoids that arms race entirely; it’s bulletproof now, without migrations or emergency key rotations, and it keeps QP leaner than “quantum currencies” that bolt lattices on day one.
+Validator-sharded 2FA avoids the arms race; it’s bulletproof now, without migrations or emergency key rotations, and it keeps QP leaner than “quantum currencies” that bolt lattices on day one.
 We’ll still ship a lattice-based second factor for compatibility, but Ed25519 + 2FA remains the default.

 Why We Don’t Chase Heavy PQC